 I still like what Chrysler was trying to do and I appreciate how these cars look.
 Make mine White, please, with that killer Almond/Cream leather interior.

-The base power combination for the Berlinetta was the 135 bhp LB8 2.8 liter multi-port fuel injected V6 with a five speed manual transmission.
-Optional power was the $750 155 bhp LG4 5.0 liter V8 with 4-barrel carburetor which was paired with a $465 four speed automatic transmission (the five speed manual was not available with the V8 on the Berlinetta).
+The base powertrain for the Berlinetta was the 135 bhp LB8 2.8 liter multi-port fuel injected V6 with a five-speed manual transmission.
+Optional power was the $750 155 bhp LG4 5.0 liter V8 with a four-barrel carburetor which was paired with a $465 four-speed automatic transmission (the five-speed manual was not available with the V8 on the Berlinetta).
 Fuel economy with base power combination was 17 city/26 highway by the standards of the day (15/24 by modern standards).
 Moving up to the V8 dropped mileage ratings only slightly—to 17/25.

 Your $11,902 base price (about $25,500 in today’s dollars) bought standard mechanical and exterior equipment including power brakes, power steering, dual horns, and Berlinetta-specific wheel covers.
 Inside, a custom interior, intermittent windshield wipers, a roof console, a locking rear storage cover, and an AM/FM stereo radio with clock and four speakers were included.

 Of course, the notable interior component for the Berlinetta was the “Welcome aboard Starship Camaro.” (yes, that was a real advertisement) cluster with dual adjustable control pods, a vacuum-florescent digital speedometer, and a bar graph tachometer.
 To an aspiring young audiophile, the killer feature of this interior was the optional (an extra $242) AM/FM stereo on a swivel with a “proper” upright (no slot) cassette deck and a five-band graphic equalizer.
 For 1986 only, the stereo had substantially improved backlighting.